Contents of the package leaflet for the medicine EVRYSDI 0.75mg / ml powder for oral solution

 For the 21 patients from Part 1, the baseline characteristics were consistent with symptomatic patientswith Type 1 SMA.
 The median age at enrolment was 6.7 months (range: 3.3-6.9 months) and themedian time between onset of symptoms and first dose was 4.0 months (range: 2.0-5.8 months).

-A total of 17 patients received the therapeutic dose of Evrysdi (dose selected for Part 2).
+A total of 17 patients received the therapeutic dose of risdiplam (dose selected for Part 2).
 After12 months of treatment, 41% (7/17) of these patients were able to sit independently for at least5 seconds (BSID-III, Item 22).
 After 24 months of treatment, 3 more patients receiving the therapeuticdose were able to sit independently for at least 5 seconds, leading to a total of 10 patients (59%)achieving this motor milestone.

 After 12 months of treatment, 90% (19/21) of patients were alive and event-free (without permanentventilation) and reached 15 months of age or older.
-After a minimum of 33 months of treatment, 81%(17/21) of patients were alive and event-free and reached an age of 37 months or older (median 41months; range 37 to 53 months), see Figure 1.
+After a minimum of 33 months of treatment, 81%(17/21) of patients were alive and event-free and reached an age of 37 months or older (median41 months; range 37 to 53 months), see Figure 1.
 Three patients died during treatment and one patientdied 3.5 months after discontinuing treatment.

 Later Onset SMA